GabMus/diy-home-surveillance/README.md

 #Usage

 You can launch the program by executing "monitor" in a terminal.
-It will start monitoring everything your webcam sees and will trigger the "intruder alert" repeated message until it's closed by pressing ctrl+c in the terminal.
+It will start monitoring everything your webcam sees and will repeatedly upload every intruder picture it takes to dropbox and changes the timer between pictures to 3 seconds.
-At this point the program is stopped and the photo of the intruder is saved in the root folder of the program.
+When the intruder gets out, the timer is set back to 10 seconds and pictures are no longer uploaded.

 #Notes